m-kru/go-tmpl/README.md

 ## Integration with other programs

 If you want to integrate `tmpl` with other programs, for example, with text editors, `tmpl` is capable of printing custom text to stderr.
-The text for the stderr must be placed in a file with the same base name as the template but must start with the '.'.
+The text for the stderr must be placed in a file with the same base name as the template but must start with the '.' character.
 Moreover, the file with stderr content must end with a custom extension.

 ### Example